International students: experience and part-time work

 - The Student Immigration Service in the Student Services Centre, 4 West, provides information and advice on working in the UK.

-- To check their drop-in and appointment times, see the Student Immigration Service's visa.
+- To check their drop-in and appointment times, see the Student Immigration Service's appointments page.

 - The UKCISA website is another useful source of information on working during your studies.